innolitics/rdm/README.md

 - PyYAML
 - gitpython
 - jsonschema
-- pygithub (optional, required when using Github as your project manager)
+- pygithub (optional, required when using GitHub as your project manager)
 - Pandoc and Latex (optional, required for PDF generation)
 - Reportlab and Svglib (optional, required to include SVGs in PDFs)